The truth about mattress lifespan

 The Berkeley Ergonomics Solution

 We are mattress designers and builders.
-Our mattress is designed for function and built to last with components that we select and buy from Europe and Scandinavia.
+Our mattress is designed for function and built to last with components that we select and buy from Europe.
 Our all-natural latex foam and independent carbon steel coils are more durable-and more comfortable-than those found in conventional mattresses.
-We offer a full-ten year warranty on every mattress as well.
+We offer a full-ten year warranty on every zippered mattress.